csorianot/godmc_wiki/Analysis-of-phase-1-candidate-associations.md

 In phase 1 each cohort returned a list of SNP-CpG associations that showed nominal evidence of association at threshold p < 1e-5.
 We used the lists from each cohort to create a combined list of putative associations.
 Now, each cohort needs to provide estimates of the effects for this list of putative associations so that they can be meta-analysed.

 This analysis is performed in three steps - setting up the analysis, performing a control test, and running the full analysis.
+Please make sure you have finished module 1-4 before you start this analysis.

 ### Setup